By Scott S. Bateman

 Attractions Near Singer Island

-Anyone who takes a Singer Island vacation may want more things to do, active visitors head back to West Palm Beach.
+Anyone who takes a Singer Island vacation may want more things to do.
+In that case, active visitors head back to West Palm Beach.
 The drive doesn’t take long.

-Attractions there include Armory Art Center; City Place, a 600,000-square-foot shopping and dining complex; the historical Clematis Street; and the Flagler Museum, the 55,000-square-foot mansion of the co-founder of Standard Oil.
+Attractions there include Armory Art Center; City Place, a 600,000-square-foot shopping and dining complex; the historical Clematis Street; and the Flagler Museum, the massive mansion of the co-founder of Standard Oil.

 Other attractions are the Kravis Center for the Performing Arts; Lion Country Safari; McCarthy’s Wildlife Sanctuary; the Norton Museum of Art; and the Palm Beach Zoo.